Elgg/Elgg/docs/guides/upgrading.rst

 Upgrading Plugins
 #################

-This document is all about preparing your plugin for the next Elgg version.
+Prepare your plugin for the next version of Elgg.

 See the administator guides for :doc:`how to upgrade a live site </admin/upgrading>`.

 From 1.8 to 1.9